-The MacAndrews & Forbes Participants determined the amount of consideration to be paid in the Exchange Offer and did not rely on any report, opinion or appraisal from an outside party in reaching its conclusion as to fairness.
+MacAndrews & Forbes determined the amount of consideration to be paid in the Exchange Offer and did not rely on any report, opinion or appraisal from an outside party in reaching its conclusion as to fairness.

-No MacAndrews & Forbes Participant is aware of any firm offers made by third parties to acquire Revlon during the past two years.
+MacAndrews & Forbes is not aware of any firm offers made by third parties to acquire Revlon during the past two years.